 From 2015, a leverage ratio must be calculated and reported externally by the bank.
-As yet, the metric does not give rise to any mandatory capital requirement.
-The design of the metric and the calibration of a mandatory leverage ratio requirement was finalised in the second quarter of 2019, but the mandatory requirement will not be implemented before the second quarter of 2021.
-The requirement entails that the bank will have to maintain a leverage ratio of not less than 3 percent.

-The bank's leverage ratio amounted to 6.1 percent (6.2), refer to Table 12 for further information about the leverage ratio.
+The metric will become a mandatory capital requirement of 3 percent under the CRR in the second quarter of 2021.
+The bank's leverage ratio amounted to 5.9 percent (6.1) at year end, refer to Table 12 for further information about the leverage ratio.